-Masked Autoencoders (MAE) were initially introduced in Natural Language Processing \cite{devlin2019bert} and later ported with great success to computer vision \cite{he2022masked}.
-Today it is mostly used as a pre-training self-supervised algorithm, which must be followed by task-specific fine-tuning or linear probing.
-While the standard algorithm doesn't impose any limitations, it's both beneficial and practical to define two disjoint sets of input and output modalities, creating a bipartite graph.
-For example, low level modalities (i.e. RGB, HSV) are only inputs, while high level ones (depth estimation, semantic segmentation) are always predicted as they are hard to acquire and require manual human labeling or complex and slow scene reconstruction.
-This way the model is trained to learn only relevant dependencies between modalities (i.e. inputs predicting outputs, not the other way around).
-By pre-defining a set of input and output modalities, as well as task-specific losses (e.g. cross entropy for classification and MSE for regression), we successfully combine pre-training and fine-tuning into a single training loop, from scratch, without the model getting stuck in local minima, as it often happens with a standard MAE, simplifying the process.
-Furthermore, we mask the entire modality, not just at patch-level, which helps with performance metrics.
+Conceptually the two sets of input and output modalities create a bipartite graph.
+For example, low-level modalities (i.e. RGB, HSV) are only inputs, while high-level ones (depth estimation, semantic segmentation) are always predicted during test time.
+In this way the model is trained to learn only relevant dependencies between modalities (i.e. inputs predicting outputs, not the other way around).
+By predefining a set of input and output modalities, as well as task-specific losses (e.g. cross entropy for classification and MSE for regression), we successfully combine pretraining and fine-tuning into a single training loop, from scratch, without the model getting stuck in local minima, as it often happens with a standard MAE, while simplifying the process.
+Furthermore, we mask the entire modality, not just at patch level, which helps with performance metrics.

-We call our method Probabilistic Hyper-Graphs using Masked Autoencoders (PHG-MAE) and it aims to bridge the classical Neural Graph methods with the more modern Masked Autoencoders.
-In order to do this, we extend the proxy task of Masked Autoencoding (MAE) where each random masking is equivalent to sampling one specific hyper-edge at a time.
+We call our method Probabilistic hypergraphs using Masked Autoencoders (PHG-MAE) and it aims to bridge the classical Neural Graph methods with the more modern Masked Autoencoders.
+In order to do this, we extend the proxy task of Masked Autoencoding (MAE) where each random masking is equivalent to sampling one specific hyperedge at a time.
 By chaining multiple inference steps together, our model converges to sampling from the full graph defined by all the combinations of inputs and outputs.
 The model is described in greater detail in Section \ref{sec:phg-mae}.